What are the Best Blue Holes, Hot Springs and Waterfall Swimming Spots in Vanuatu

 Family-friendly and surrounded by lush forest, not to mention handy facilities like a café, mini golf and more, Eden on the River is a must-hit swimming spot for many.

-This swimming experience on the Rentapao River takes place in crystal-clear natural pools, surrounded by cascading waterfalls and dense rainforest.
-The sprawling tropical paradise features acres of manicured gardens, meandering walking trails, and unique attractions like tropical minigolf and an adventure playground.
+This swimming experience on the Rentapao River takes place in natural pools, surrounded by cascading waterfalls and dense rainforest.
+Inflatable tubes are provided to use the natural waterslide, while the sprawling tropical paradise features acres of manicured gardens, meandering walking trails, and unique attractions like tropical minigolf and a playground.

 Suspension bridges provide elevated views during guided tours, while the on-site Eden Café ensures you're well-fuelled for your adventures.
 With no time restrictions, you can truly embrace island time as you explore the extensive grounds at your own pace.